-Species: The Chestnut-sided Warbler (Dendroica castanea) finds it habitat in over grown fields, second growth forest and bushy meadows.
-Shows the same characters as the wrens, gives the appearance of drooping wings when seen perched.
-Easy to approach when singing, usually in bushes or smaller trees in an open area.
-Has greatly increased in numbers in the 1900s because of all available open space from abandon farmsteads.
-It was consider a rare bird, when first seen in the 1800s, because the continent was covered in mature trees.
+Species: The Chestnut-sided Warbler (Dendroica castanea) finds its habitat in overgrown fields, second growth forests and bushy meadows.
+It shows the same characteristics as the wrens and gives the appearance of drooping wings, when seen perched.
+It is easy to approach when it is singing, usually in bushes or smaller trees, in an open area.
+It greatly increased in numbers in the 1900s because of all available open space from abandoned farmsteads.
+It was considered a rare bird when it was first seen in the 1800s, mainly because the continent was covered in mature trees.

-Distinctions: The male in breeding plumage has a yellow crown and has a black supercilium, its back is streaked black and white, black wings, with two white wing bars, white cheeks, with a black moustache, chestnut coloured flanks, white breast and undertail coverts.
-In non-breeding the male is mostly gray and lime green, still showing the chestnut flanks.
-The female is very similar with all of the male's characteristics, but to a lesser degree.
-The juvenile has greenish cheeks, crown, nape and back, dark wings with two white wing bars, greenish-white breast and supercilium.
+Distinctions: The male in breeding plumage has a yellow crown and has a black supercilium, its back is streaked black and white, black wings, with two white wingbars, white cheeks, with a black moustache, chestnut-coloured flanks, white breast and undertail coverts.
+In non-breeding the male is mostly gray and lime green but still shows chestnut flanks.
+The female is very similar with all of the male's characteristics but to a lesser degree.
+The juvenile has greenish cheeks, crown, nape and back, dark wings with two white wingbars, greenish-white breast and supercilium.

 Voice: Chipping call, buzzy notes, songs sound like "very pleased to MEET-CHA", repeated often.

 Nesting: Three to five white to off-white coloured eggs with brown markings.
-Builds nest low in shrubs of trees.
-The nest is composed of leaves, twigs, mosses, and lined with fine grasses and hair.
+Builds its nest low in shrubs of trees.
+The nest is composed of leaves, twigs, moss and lined with fine grasses and hair.

 |B L||W W||W||Family||Latin Name|